TSS: Transformation-Specific Smoothing for Robustness Certification: Conclusion

 \section{Conclusion}

-In this paper, we have provided a unified framework for certifying ML robustness against general adversarial transformations using function smoothing.
-We have categorized the semantic transformations as \emph{resolvable} and \emph{differentially resolvable} transformations, and have shown that our theoretical results can be used to derive provable robustness bounds against all transformations.
-Extensive experiments show that our transformation-specific smoothing approaches significantly outperform the state-of-the-art or, if no previous work exists, set new baselines.
+In this paper, we have presented a unified framework, \framework, for certifying ML robustness against general semantic adversarial transformations.
+Extensive experiments have shown that \framework significantly outperforms the state of the art or, if no previous work exists, set new baselines.
+In future work, we plan to further improve the efficiency and tightness of our robustness certification and explore more transformation-specific smoothing strategies.